-- (b) Provides that the board of directors of the State Bar of Texas (board) is composed of: - (1) through (4) makes no changes to these subdivisions; and

-(5) four at-large directors appointed by the president of the state bar (president) as provided by Subsections (d) and (e), rather than four minority member directors appointed by the president as provided by Subsection (d).
+- (b) Provides that the board of directors of the State Bar of Texas (board) is composed of: - (1)-(4) Makes no changes to these subdivisions. - (5) four outreach directors appointed by the president as provided by Subsections (d) and (e), rather than four minority member directors appointed by the president as provided by Subsection (d).